-GENERAL INSTRUCTIONS.-Consult recent issues of Phytopathology.
+GENERAL INSTRUCTIONS.-Consult recent issues of PHYTOPATHOLOGY.
 Follow the journal format.
 Manuscripts should be in English; however, abstracts will be permitted in English and either French, Spanish, or Portuguese.
 Use line-numbered manuscript paper.
 Type double-spaced throughout, including tables, captions, and legends.
-Submit two copies on 8.5 × 11-inch paper.
-Author's name should appear in top right-hand corner of each page (in case of two authors, both names; if three or more, first author et al. may be used) followed by the page number, and "Phytopathology".
+Submit two copies on 8.5×11-inch paper.
+Author's name should appear in top right-hand corner of each page (in case of two authors, both names; if three or more, first author et al. may be used) followed by the page number, and "Phytopathology."
 Tables are on numbered pages which appear after Literature Cited; legends for figures are on a separate, numbered page after tables.

-Submit all new manuscripts to The American Phytopathological Society, Editorial Office, 1821 University Ave., St. Paul, Minnesota 55104.
+Submit all new manuscripts to The American Phytopathology Society, Editorial Office, 3340 Pilot Knob Road, St. Paul, Minnesota 55121.
 Do not submit new manuscripts to the Editor-in-Chief.

 TITLE.-Capitalize first letter only of important words, never all capitals.
 No italics, abbreviations, or authorities should appear in the title.
 Keep the title as brief as possible (no more than 100 characters and spaces).
 Do not use both common and generic names.
-Title should reflect all important aspects of the article and should contain appropriate keywords to enhance information retrieval.
-Avoid "Studies of . . .".
+The title should reflect all important aspects of the article, and should contain appropriate key words to enhance information retrieval.
+Avoid "Studies of"

-Byline.-The author's name is followed by the author's affiliation and institutional address (including zip code), acknowledgments, disclaimers, and acceptance date.
+BYLINE.-The author's name is followed by the author's affiliation and institutional address (including zip code), acknowledgments, disclaimers, and acceptance date.
 Each of these items is indented as a separate paragraph.

-ABSTRACT.-Do not exceed 200 words (50-60 words for Notes).
-See A.I.B.S.
-Style Manual (2nd ed.), p.
-49, for content.
+ABSTRACT.-Abstracts ordinarily should not exceed 200 words (50-60 words for Notes).
+See Council of Biological Editors (CBE) STYLE MANUAL (latest edition) for content.
 Do not use authorities in abstract.
-At end of Abstract, type "Phytopathology" and volume number.

 Indent three spaces below abstract and add the italicized heading: Additional key words.
 Key words or phrases not in the title or abstract are then typed exactly as they appear in the text.
 They should not exceed 70 spaces and characters.
-Keywords enhance information retrieval and should indicate names of organisms, instrumentation, methodology, etc. Example: Additional key words: fungistasis, Fusarium oxysporum, autoclaved soil.
+Key words enhance information retrieval, and should indicate names of organisms, instrumentation, methodology, etc. Example: Additional key words: fungistasis, Fusarium oxysporum, autoclaved soil.